 Big Brothers provide day-to-day support for Freshman and Sophomore Griffin Bridges Scholars.
 Some of the specific responsibilities include: establishing a standing appointment with their "Little Brothers" twice a week, provide tutoring and academic support when needed, and keeping a positive outlook in order to help build self-esteem and confidence.
 Scholars become Big Brothers in the Program during their Junior and Senior Year.

-Griffin Bridges is fortunate to have, as part of the Program, a full time counselor who is also a social worker.
+Griffin Bridges is fortunate to have a full time counselor who is also a social worker.
 His role is to support the Director in his efforts to promote the overall health and success of our Scholars.
 He provides four-year counseling, academic support, and college placement services.
 He also is a resource and support for the scholars' families, Big Brothers, and mentors.

-The Program Director is responsible for the day-to-day administration of the Program.
-He facilitates all the activities necessary to ensure that the goals and objectives of the Program are met.
-He maintains a relationship with non-profit and service organizations operating within the students' communities in order to expand the Program's network, thus maximizing opportunity for students in the Griffin Bridges Program.
+Mr. Andrew Kent is responsible for the day-to-day operations and overall vision of the Griffin Bridges Program.
+He facilitates all the activities necessary to ensure that the goals and objectives of the program are met.
+He maintains a relationship with non-profit and service organizations operating within the students' communities in order to expand the program's network, thus maximizing opportunity for students in the Griffin Bridges Program.